 If you crave continuous color in your garden from summer into fall, zinnias are your answer.
 These vibrant annuals are beloved for their easy-going nature and dazzling array of colors, making them perfect for gardeners of all levels.

-Zinnia Essentials at a Glance
+Zinnia Flowers at a Glance

 - Plant Type: Annual